Aeterna1283/Image-Viewer/README.md

-After some modifications (and fixing seg faults) the image viewer can not support 4k images
+After some modifications (and fixing seg faults) **the image viewer can now support 4k images**
 <img width="1277" height="605" alt="Screenshot 2026-03-10 195029" src="https://github.com/user-attachments/assets/acc45475-befa-496f-8f77-b552ac737bc4" />

+## Usage

+Quite a niche project (mainly because nobody uses ppm), however I created it for the knowledge of how image viewers work.
+And it is a quick and handy program for working with raytracing and outputting and viewing simple ppm images, instead of finding an obscure website online.